aleksandr-vin/aleksandr-vin.github.io/_posts/2024-02-12-personal-cloud-on-hetzner.md

 }
 ```

-So far so good, but NEXT.js app is using `@vercel/postgres` to talk to database and Vercel Postgres is using a Neon TCP-to-HTTP wrapper to access PG.
+So far so good, but NEXT.js app is using `@vercel/postgres` to talk to database and Vercel Postgres is using a Neondatabase
+[websocket->TCP proxy](https://github.com/neondatabase/wsproxy) to access PG.
+This [post](https://gal.hagever.com/posts/running-vercel-postgres-locally)
-This [post](https://gal.hagever.com/posts/running-vercel-postgres-locally) helps with getting NEXT.js app running with local postgres.
-For my cloud I've
+helps with getting NEXT.js app running with local postgres.
+I can go and through away `@vercel/postgres` but I decided to not do that (now) but instead
-configured sidecar with this wrapper, need to be added to _manifests/minimal-postgres-manifest.yaml_:
+configure [sidecar](https://postgres-operator.readthedocs.io/en/latest/user/#sidecar-support) with this proxy.
+Add to _manifests/minimal-postgres-manifest.yaml_:

 ```
   sidecars: